We need to regulate and license energy industries to:

 - establishing nuclear policy and the regulatory framework

-- acting on advice from the ONR about health and safety regulation for the UK nuclear industry
+- acting on advice from the UK’s environment agencies about environmental regulation for the UK nuclear industry

 - representing the UK at international forums that set standards for nuclear safety